 If spam comments get serious, you’ll need to enable manual approval.
 So, every comment will require your approval before getting published.
 This is the best way to remove spam.
 You can completely eliminate comment spam using this technique.

-There’s a serious con of this method.
+There’s a serious disadvantage in this method.
 If you get a lot of comments on your site, you’ll need to spend hours and hours to read all the comments and approve.
 Also, you won’t be able to build real-time discussions on your site.

 4. Reduce The Number of Links per Comment